“Never do anything to attract enemy fire – It annoys those around you”

 Below is another simple type of covert receive-only antenna.
 This time, it’s a 1/4 wave ground plane cut for the local airport tower frequency.
 It is simply an SO-239 with brazing rod soldered to the center conductor for the vertical whip and 4 radials sloping downward at 45 degrees.
 That is slipped over a 2 foot piece of 1 inch PVC pipe which conceals and protects the PL-259/SO-239 connection, the internal preamplifier and also provides a mounting capability.
 The PVC pipe is painted flat olive-drab and is zip-tied to the branches about 30 feet up in the tree.

-The antenna includes an old Radio Shack TV/FM antenna preamplifier (appx 10 db gain) and protected inside the PVC mounting mast.
+The antenna includes an old Radio Shack TV/FM antenna preamplifier (appx 10 db gain, 5-900 MHz supposedly) and protected inside the PVC mounting mast.
 A notched PVC pipe cap keeps it somewhat weather proof.
 It drives some RG-6/U 75 ohm “TV” coax that I had on hand, down to the bias tee and receiver.
-It works very well in the VHF AM aircraft band.
+It works very well in the VHF and UHF military AM aircraft bands.
 It drives my AN/APR-1 Radar/ELINT intercept receiver quite well.

 It is very effective and entirely invisible from ground level.
 The proximity to the branches has no apparent ill effect and the antenna itself is positioned away from the trunk and actual foliage near the support branches.
 No apparent impedance change or performance loss while wet although at VHF frequencies I am sure there is some loss.
 I don’t notice it.
 That 30 foot elevation sure helps with line-of sight radio range though.